DockBoss/Execution-API-Spec/spec/EthereumExecitonLayerAPISpec.md

 * [EGBN-3] eth_getBlockByNumber **MUST** error with code -32000 when the block information is not available due to state pruning.
 * [EGBN-4] eth_getBlockByNumber **MUST** return block information requested when available while syncing to the network, otherwise it **MUST** return null.
 * [EGBN-5] eth_getBlockByNumber **MUST** return the block information for the latest synced block when using `block tag` "latest" while the client is syncing to the network.
+* [EGBN-7] eth_getBlockByNumber **MUST**
 * [EGBN-6] eth_getBlockByNumber **MUST** return block information with only transaction hashes when `hydrated transactions` is false.
 Otherwise, it should include full transaction objects.
+* When sending batch requests will ignore second request if it doesn't have an ID, but if first request has no ID it's a parse error.

 * Found that using pending while syncing behaves weird.
   * Sent batch request one with latest and one with pending. pending was 44 blocks ahead or latest, but as I kept calling it pending stayed the same while latest kept getting bigger.
+  * 410436 pending without block hash or totalDifficulty
+  * 411868 latest with block hash and totalDifficulty

+  * 482116 pending withoht hash miner nonce or ttd
+  * 482115 latest with everything

+  * sometimes it will return latest +1 for pending and other times it will return a far behind the value latest returns without the hash ttd, miner, and nonce.

 ---
 ## eth_getTransactionByHash
 * [EGTH-1] eth_getTransactionByHash **MUST** return the transaction object for the transaction with the given `transaction hash`.